 To access emergency SOS via satellite, you simply dial 911 as you normally would.
 As pictured above, the iPhone will only suggest using satellite connectivity if you don’t have any other connection.
 Alternatively, you can press and hold the side button and either one of the volume buttons to reach this screen.

 The iPhone has a new interface that helps you position your device to connect with an overhead satellite.

-Once you connect to a satellite and send an SOS message, Apple’s service will forward the text to the nearest emergency service on the ground.
+Once you connect to a satellite and send an SOS message, Apple’s service will forward the text along with your location to the nearest emergency service on the ground.
 From there, it will be treated as any other emergency call.
 However, if emergency services in your area don’t accept text messages, Apple also has a ground relay service that will call them on your behalf.

 How much does satellite connectivity on the iPhone cost?

 You won’t have to worry about overage charges when using satellite connectivity on the iPhone, at least not for the foreseeable future.
 This is because the Emergency SOS feature works independently of your carrier.

 For the first two years since the date you activate your iPhone, you won’t have to pay a dime for Emergency SOS on the iPhone 14.
 However, Apple hasn’t disclosed how much the service will cost after that.
 Looking at competitors like Garmin, the service could cost as much as $15 per month.
 Knowing Apple, though, the company could subsidize the cost or roll it into an existing subscription like iCloud.